Email Marketing has one problem, it’s not as shiny and sexy as Social Media.

 Where are you standing today in your email marketing efforts?

 Want to learn more?

-In this course, you will be able to learn how to set up your entire system, how to grow a healthy list of qualified prospects, how to measure success beyond vanity metrics and how to take play the email marketing game like the big boys.
+In this course, you will be able to learn how to set up your entire email marketing system, how to grow a healthy list of qualified prospects, how to measure success beyond vanity metrics, how to design and send campaigns that convert and how to take play the email marketing game like the big boys.